13 Things To Do In Your Garden This September

 Prep your greenhouse for the cold weather by cleaning it out and making room for any plants that need to be housed during the winter.
 Order your Agribon early to be ready for winter.

-In mild winter areas think about planting cool season veggie seeds like greens, lettuce, peas, fava beans, kale, collards, carrots, beets or turnips.
-If you can find some transplants of broccoli, cabbage or cauliflower, put those into the garden—it might be too late to plant these by seed.
+In mild winter areas, think about planting cool-season vegetable seeds like greens, lettuce, peas, fava beans, kale, collards, carrots, beets, or turnips.
+If you can find some transplants of broccoli, cabbage, or cauliflower, put those into the garden—it might be too late to plant these by seed.

 Back to blog